kruthi-meghana/kruthi-meghana.github.io/_posts/2021/2021-02-03-indian-name-generator-RNN.markdown

 title: 'Character level - RNN - Model - Indian Names Generator'
 date: '2021-02-13 02:45'
 excerpt: >-
   This is a demonstration of character level - recurrent neural networks.
-In this project we have trained the newural network with a dataset of Indian names and generated a new set of names.
+In this project we have trained the neural network with a dataset of Indian names and generated a new set of names.
 comments: true
 ---